ChristianMingle

 Christian Mingle is an online dating service that caters to Christian singles.
 The service is one of a number of demographically focused online match-making websites operated by Spark Networks.

 Because of the focus on relationships between Christian singles, Christian Mingle is considered a special-interest online personals site.
 Former CEO Adam Berger has referred to this type of service as "niche" dating.

 History

 Christian Mingle was launched in 2001 by Spark Networks.
 The site has over 16 million members.

 In the 2013 Webby Awards, Christian Mingle was an honoree in the Religion & Spirituality category.
 The site also received the Editor's Top Pick - Christian Award from DatingSiteReviews.com in 2015.

 In 2013, the company authorized the repurchase of $5 million of its outstanding common stock.

 Christian Mingle launched its dating app in late 2014.

 In July 2016, Christian Mingle began accommodating gay men and women as the result of a non-discrimination lawsuit.
 Previously, the site had only allowed users to choose either "man seeking woman" or "woman seeking man."
 The change removed this profile designation and allowed users the option to see either opposite-sex or same-sex matches.

+As of April 2025, Christian Mingle reported 60% brand awareness among U.S. dating service users, with 17% indicating they had used the platform.